 The other 25 species are not tested for.
-Fortunately, Bartonella Henselae and Bartonella Quintana are the two most prevalent species.
+Fortunately, Henselae and Quintana are the two most prevalent species.
 Before you get too excited, there’s another flaw in testing.

 The most common way of testing for Bartonella is through something called an antibody titer.
 That means that the lab checks to see if your immune system has been activated by a Bartonella infection.

-The unfortunate consequence of an antibody titer is that it doesn’t tell us if you’re actively undergoing a Bartonella infection.
+The unfortunate consequence of an antibody titer is that it doesn’t tell us if you currently have a Bartonella infection.
 All it lets us know is that at some point in time your immune system was exposed to Bartonella.
 A positive test suggests a Bartonella infection but it is not conclusive.
 A negative test does not rule out a Bartonella infection.

 Fortunately, new laboratory technology can help dispell some of the mystery surround Bartonella.
 PCR testing (polymerase chain reactions) measures the DNA of a particular bacteria.
 Armin Labs in Germany is able to measure Bartonella via PCR testing.

-If the PCR test comes back positive, it is indicative of an active Bartonella infection.
-At the time of this writing, PCR testing is the most accurate way to objectively test for a Bartonella infection.
+If the PCR test comes back positive, it indicates an active Bartonella infection.
+Currently, PCR testing is the most accurate way to objectively test for infection.

 Subjective testing for Bartonella

-If laboratory testing for Bartonella didn’t inspire confidence, you’re not alone.
+If laboratory testing didn’t inspire confidence, you’re not alone.
 You need to combine a thorough clinical history with a symptom picture and laboratory testing to make an educated clinical decision.